-To become a member of the ACT Vegan & Vegetarian Society or simply subscribe to the mailing list, you first need to create a free account on this website.
+To become a member of Vegan ACT, create a free account on this website.
 To renew your membership, login and follow the prompts in the "My Account" page.

 Once registered and logged in, you will be able to purchase a new membership, or renew your current membership.
 Payment can be made online by Paypal (which instantly activates your membership), or offline by direct deposit or cheque.